 The Eczema Elimination Diet Concept

-Here is an example of how an elimination diet for eczema in adults could work:
+Here is an example of how an elimination diet for eczema in adults could work following a daily routine:

-Day 1 – Start to eliminate food groups e.g. eggs, gluten.
+First Day – Start to eliminate food groups e.g. eggs, gluten.
 Shellfish

 Day 15 – Reintroduce one of the food groups back into your diet e.g. eggs